imdeepmind/imdeepmind.github.io/docs/data-structure-and-algorithms/algorithms/sorting.md

 - Takes the next element
 - Inserts it into the correct position in the sorted part

-Exactly how you sort playing cards in your hand.
+Exactly how we sort playing cards in our hands.

 ### Step-by-Step Example